Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Fluid model and dispersion relation

-We consider the propagation of compressional waves in plasmas along the $x$-direction.
-Assuming that the perturbations of density, velocity, and temperature are small compared to their equilibrium values and they vary as plane waves of the form $\exp(ikx-i\omega t)$ with wave number $k$ and wave frequency $\omega$, and linearizing Eqs. \eqref{eq-cont}-\eqref{eq-temp}, we obtain the following linear dispersion law \cite{kryuchkov2018}.
+We consider the propagation of one-dimensional planar compressional waves in complex plasmas along the $x$-direction.
+Assuming that the perturbations of density, velocity, and temperature are small compared to their equilibrium values and they vary as plane waves of the form $\exp(ikx-i\omega t)$ with the wave number $k$ and the wave frequency $\omega$, and linearizing Eqs. \eqref{eq-cont}-\eqref{eq-temp} about the equilibrium state with $T=1$, $\rho=1$ and $v=0$, we obtain the following linear dispersion law \cite{kryuchkov2018}.

 where the parameters $q_{T}=\left( {\partial q}/{\partial T} \right)_0$ and $q_{\rho}=\left( {\partial q}/{\partial \rho} \right)_0$, calculated at the equilibrium values $T=1$ and $\rho=1$, correspond to the thermal feedback of the media to the temperature and density variations.
 Note that the wave frequency $\omega$ (or wave number $k$) becomes complex due to the effects of the thermal feedback as well as the collisional and the viscosity effects.
-The dispersion equation \eqref{eq-disp} agrees exactly with that in Ref. \cite{kryuchkov2018} except the term $\propto\mu$ due to the effect of the kinematic viscosity.
-In absence of the heat source or thermal feedback, i.e., for $q_{\rho}=q_{T}=0$, the thermal mode and the acoustic mode are decoupled for which Eq. \eqref{eq-disp} gives
+The dispersion equation \eqref{eq-disp} agrees exactly with that in Ref. \cite{kryuchkov2018} except the term proportional to $\mu$ due to the effect of the kinematic viscosity.
+In absence of the heat source or thermal feedback, i.e., for $q_{\rho}=q_{T}=0$, the acoustic mode and the thermal mode (corresponding to the first and second factors in the square brackets of Eq. \eqref{eq-disp} respectively) are decoupled, in which case Eq. \eqref{eq-disp} gives

 and